sankarshanasaithal/movie-recommender/README.md

     ```
    A webpage opens on your localhost
 5. Type in a movie name (refer to the dataset) and enter.
 The recommendations are visible if the entered movie exists in the dataset.

-## NOTE

-In case the script and styling is not working on the page, include the codes within <script> and <style> tags before running the development server